kentotak/rsdp/README.md

-# Name of the app
+# Depth profiling of residual stress

 ## Summary
 This is a MATLAB application intended to obtain the evolution of residual stress as a function of depth in the context of Focused Ion Beam (FIB) - Digital Image Correlation (DIC).
 The code is mostly built on the original DIC application developed by [Melanie Senn](https://mathworks.com/matlabcentral/fileexchange/50994-digital-image-correlation-and-tracking), as well as code developed by [Enrico Salvati](https://doi.org/10.1016/j.jmps.2019.01.007).

+This code was used and tested exclusively on ring-core milling geometry.

 ## Installation
 ### System requirements